H.M. "Filling In For Cerberus" (2015)

 More broadly, Hunter's body of work reconsiders a proposition that Euripedes posed in ancient times, and that Edward Steichen's groundbreaking 1953 MOMA show, The Family of Man, proclaimed triumphantly for photography as a fine art: "Shall not loveliness be loved forever?"
 Hunter answers this question with a hesitant Yes, but if you asked many artists working today on the photo-conceptual frontier, their short answer regarding the beauty imperative in art would probably be No, not so much.
 At play is a persistent underlying tension in contemporary art culture that Hunter's work straddles and challenges.

 aesthetics take a step back.
 At this stage in the short history of photographic art, some of the field's more admired artists appear to have subordinated aesthetic impact in the art they make to more coolly conceptualized and soberly self-conscious agendas.
-The art objects produced by these experimentalists are often stimulating in their own right, and are usually not unattractive, having been crafted with meticulous care and freighted painstakingly with intellectual content.
+The art objects produced by these experimentalists are often stimulating in their own right, and are usually not unattractive, having been crafted with meticulous care and freighted painstakingly with ideas.

 Even so, creating fresh beauty is not usually the point of photo-conceptual work.
 Indeed, in many cases the image output would seem designed to operate chiefly as though it were, in effect, illustrating a patent application for intellectual ownership of some interesting new art-making process, theoretical insight, or social experience that the artist wishes to brandmark.
 Once the idea or process behind a given image of this sort is explained and grasped, the photograph has successfully delivered its main payload and the viewer can move on.
 Any kick the image's design and finish might additionally provide may come off as almost beside the point, for the intended viewing experience is more cerebral than aesthetic.